Unlike virtually every other holiday our nation celebrates, Labor Day isn’t about any single American, religious event or group of heroes.

 Today, times remain tough.
 Worries are high and optimism is low.
 But without the safeguards and protections American citizens have put in place, times would be a lot worse.

 Over the years, we’ve enacted myriad protections to preserve worker health, safety and prosperity.
+We have:

 - Laws to protect us from unsafe working conditions.